zuozhenggh/learning-library/analytics-library/oas-workshop/self-service-data-visualization-for-finance/self-service-data-visualization-for-finance.md

 8. Switch the visualization to horizontal bar graph if needed.

-   On the upper right corner of the visual, **click** the menu hamburger and **select** “Edit” and then “Duplicate Visualization”.
+   On the upper right corner of the visual, **click** the menu hamburger and **select** "Edit" and then "Duplicate Visualization".
    ![](./images/asdvff42.png " ")

    ![](./images/asdvff43.png " ")

-9. Delete duplicated visualization by right **clicking** visualization and **selecting** “Delete Visualization”.
+9. Delete duplicated visualization by right **clicking** visualization and **selecting** "Delete Visualization".

-   Change the visualization type for the visualizations by selecting the “change visualization” menu in the upper left-hand corner of the grammar panel.
+   Change the visualization type for the visualizations by selecting the "change visualization" menu in the upper left-hand corner of the grammar panel.

    **Select** map.
    ![](./images/asdvff44.png " ")